Friday

 Cynipid Wasps

-Friday, October 16, 2009 at 5:14PM Following on from blue Ormyrid wasps and green Torymid wasps on knopper galls, we now have brown Cynipid wasps on knopper galls.
-Comparison with photos here and here shows a good match with Synergus reinhardi but, to be on the safe side, I will just identify it as Synergus sp. (family Cynipidae, order Hymenoptera) for the time being.
+Following on from blue Ormyrid wasps and green Torymid wasps on knopper galls, we now have brown Cynipid wasps on knopper galls.
+Comparison with photos here and here shows a good match with Synergus reinhardi but, to be on the safe side, I will tentatively identify it as Synergus sp.
+(Hymenoptera: Cynipidae) for the time being.

 These wasps lay their eggs in the knopper gall but, unlike they Ormyrid and Torymid wasps, their larvae do not attack the resident gall-causing larvae directly, they just occupy the same cavity.
 Organisms that practice this benign form of parasitism are termed inquilines.